awsdocs/aws-app-mesh-user-guide/doc_source/getting-started-ecs.md

 ```

 **Application container Envoy dependency**
 The application containers in your task definitions must wait for the Envoy proxy to bootstrap and start before they can start\.
-Tomake sure this happens, you set a `dependsOn` section in each application container definition to wait for the Envoy container to report as `HEALTHY`\.
+To make sure this happens, you set a `dependsOn` section in each application container definition to wait for the Envoy container to report as `HEALTHY`\.
 The following code shows an application container definition example with this dependency\.
 All of the properties in the following example are required\.
 Some of the property values are also required, but some are *replaceable*\.

 ```
 {